matloff/worthycsds/README.md

 grade means you have good knowledge of the subject matter.
 Again, go further than what is expected of you, as explained above.

-Beware of any stat/machine learning (ML) instructor who presents matters with a flow chart ("in this situation, do this...").
-It will typically be a misleading oversimplification.
-Similarly, if a stat/ML class overly focuses on the programming, mainly discussing what functions to call when, you'll need to supplement the material on your own.
+*Beware of any stat/machine learning (ML) instructor who presents matters with a flow chart ("in this situation, do this...").*  It will typically be a misleading oversimplification.
+Similarly, *if a stat/ML class overly focuses on the programming*, mainly discussing what functions to call when, you'll need to supplement the material on your own.

 ## Textbooks